WizardStark/dotfiles/README.md

 ## WizardStark's dotfiles

-This is a collection of configuration files for the tools that I like to use during software development: NeoVim, Tmux, Alacritty and my GMMK Pro.
+This is a collection of configuration files for the tools that I like to use during software development: NeoVim, Tmux (not so much anymore due to Neovide and my homegrown session management), Alacritty.

-Very WIP, always as I am constantly tinkering.

 ## Dotfile management